 Government commitment and international funding have enabled Haiti’s national HIV response efforts to weather natural disasters and political instability.
-ICAP is working with the Ministry of Health to show the impact of these efforts through the HIV population-based survey, which estimates national levels of HIV testing, treatment, and viral load suppression to drive future programmatic investment.
+ICAP is working with the Ministry of Health to show the impact of these efforts through conducting HIV surveillance and strengthening HIV testing and treatment services.

 PEPFAR / Centers for Disease Control and Prevention (CDC)